Short Analysis #1 (Sentence Survey)

 For your first short analysis, you will engage in a survey of the sentence and paragraph lengths of a passage of your writing and a passage of a professional writer’s writing.
 Using that survey, you will present a comparative analysis of the two passages, focusing on sentence length and structure.
 You must submit the survey with your analysis.

-Using the description of Exercise #14 on pages 74 and 75 of Rhetorical Grammar, choose eight to ten paragraphs from a professional writer.
-The magazines mentioned in Rhetorical Grammar should work; news magazines such as Time and Newsweek probably will not work.
+Choose eight to ten paragraphs from a professional writer.
+News magazines such as Time and Newsweek probably will not work.
 You may also choose an article from a professional journal from your major discipline or a piece of fiction, but I would recommend a popular magazine rather than a specialized journal.
 Make sure that you follow the directions in the book for identifying sentences and eight paragraphs from the professional publication.
 Then, choose eight paragraphs from an academic expository essay of your own.
 Do not include any direct quotations or block quotations.

 - Choose eight paragraphs from an article published in a magazine such as Smithsonian, National Geographic, The Atlantic, or choose an academic journal from your discipline of study.
 Although you can copy and paste the text from the publication’s web site, the publication must be “print-native.”
 See me if you are not certain.